Photo by Sasha Israel

 I’m May Babcock, a papermaking artist using natural materials in New England.
 I grew up in rural Connecticut surrounded by forests, rivers and ponds, vegetable and flower gardens.
 I received scholarships to attend the University of Connecticut for a BFA in painting and printmaking, and went to Louisiana State University for my MFA and to learn papermaking.

-As a multiracial artist of Taiwanese Chinese descent I never felt like I quite belonged.
-Exploring places such as rivers and beaches is a search for belonging, plant fibers, and connection with place.
+As a biracial artist of Taiwanese-Chinese descent I never felt like I belonged.
+Exploring specific sites is a search for belonging, plant fibers, and connection with place.

 Artist Statement